-What carbs can I eat on the paleo diet?
+What carbs can you eat on paleo ?

 You can still rely on the general rule-of-thumb of no grains or processed foods, and while we can't give you an exhaustive list of all your options (that would take a lot of pages and not be very helpful), we can steer you in the right direction with the most common paleo-friendly carbs.